Ayx03/DRX-Operator/README.md

 An autonomous red-team penetration testing expert system — an **Agent-First**, LLM-driven autonomous security testing platform.

+**Tips: Due to performance limitations of the Python version, this project is only an early concept demo.
+For the full version, please wait for DRX-Operator-Go.**

 [Python 3.10+] [Alpha]

 **Author**: [BushSEC](https://github.com/BushANQ) · [bushsec.cn](https://bushsec.cn)